ralotaibi/PhD_thesis/README.md

 LaCova, LaCovaC and ML-C4.5 were implemented in Java on the Meka platform (version 1.7.5).

 The Versatile Model was implemented in Java on the Weka platform (version 3.7.10).

+Threshold choice methods were implemented in Java on the Meka platform (version 1.7.5).